EmilyXu45/EmilyXu45/README.md

 2. **Computing with Quantum Cats** -- John Gribbin
 3. **CODE:** The Hidden Language of Computer Hardware and Software -- Chales Petzold

 I enjoy reading books that explore both the theoretical foundations of computer science and its real-world applications, particularly in how computing influences everyday life and decision-making.

+Interesting book recommendations will be greatly appreciated!

 ---

-## 🎓 Courses that I've done/ currently doing:
+## 🎓 Courses that I've done/ I'm currently doing:

 1. Kaggle: Introduction to Machine Learning
 2. CS50: Introduction to Python